George Herbert Walker III: Career

 Walker then returned to St. Louis and worked first with his grandfather's company, G. H. Walker & company, then with Stifel Nicolaus in 1977.
 During his term as CEO, Stifel Nicolaus became a publicly traded firm on the New York Stock Exchange.

 In 1992, Walker was a candidate for the U.S. House seat representing Missouri's 2nd Congressional District, but was defeated by then-State Rep. Jim Talent in the Republican primary by a margin of 58% to 32%.

 Walker served as the United States Ambassador to Hungary under his cousin from 2003 to 2006.

 In 2007, Walker became the general partner at the Danube Fund.

 Philanthropy

 Walker served on the Board of Directors of Webster University from 1974 on.
 Following a significant donation to Webster University in 2005, the business school was renamed the George Herbert Walker School of Business and Technology.

 In 2016 Ambassador Walker and his wife Dr. Carol Walker made the founding gift to launch The Walker Leadership Institute at Eden Theological Seminary.
 The Institute focuses on Common Good leadership at the intersection of business and faith.
+The founding director of the Walker Leadership Institute, the Rev Steve Lawler, previously served as rector of St. Stephen's & The Vine Episcopal Church in Ferguson, Missouri and as a member of faculty and a program coordinator for University College of Washington University in St. Louis.